rage/programming-23/data/part-4/6-strings-and-lists.md

 Rule No. 1 in tackling any programming project is not trying to solve everything at once.
 The program should be built out of smaller sections, such as helper functions.
 You should verify the operation of each part before moving on to the next.
 If you try to handle too much at once, most likely only chaos ensues.

 To do this you will need a way of testing your functions outside the main function.
-You can achieve this by defining a main function excplicitly, and calling this function from outside any other function in the program.
+You can achieve this by defining a main function explicitly, and calling this function from outside any other function in the program.
 A single function call is then easy to comment out for testing.
 The first steps in building the following programming project could look like this:

 ```python
 def main():